HOW WILL PRESIDENT BIDEN HELP ADVANCE THE GLOBAL GOALS?

 Goal 16: Peace, Justice and Strong Institutions

-President Biden will reverse the travel restrictions from Muslim-majority countries that were originally put in place by President Trump in January 2017 and have been amended multiple to include different countries since.
+President Biden made good on his promise to reverse the travel restrictions from Muslim-majority countries that were originally put in place by President Trump in January 2017.
 Trump claimed it was to keep radical terrorist groups out of the US, but in fact it just discriminated against the most vulnerable, including refugees fleeing conflict and serious human rights abuses in Syria, Iran, Iraq, Libya, Somalia, Sudan and Yemen.
 In addition, the ban stranded refugees, divided families and denied healthcare to critically ill people.

 Sales from #TOGETHERBANDs are used to spread the word about the Global Goals and any proceeds will fund life-changing programs, carefully selected and monitored by the BOTTLETOP Foundation and the UBS Optimus Foundation in order to help build a better future for us all.
 Read more about our beneficiaries here.